a3ceProject/C2BID/README.md

     --help: to get help
-    --fast: fast mode, only produces the CSV files with cluster by an entity, you can read more than one file
+    --fast: fast mode, only produces the CSV files where there are outliers (clusters with just one entity), you can read more than one file

 Linux/MAC OS: